jdeluyck/kcoreorg-website/_tabs/about_kcoreorg.md

 As a final move, I moved the blog from WordPress to a Jekyll generated static site - I was getting tired of having to update WordPress continuously.

 ## Privacy
-At kcore.org, I do take your privacy seriously.

 ### Hosting partner
 The hosting is done on a [Netcup](https://www.netcup.com/en/?ref=270183) VPS, using [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview).
 DNS is hosted with [deSEC.io](https://desec.io/).